Can You Spot the Cat? Cats Hidden in Famous Paintings

 2. Intellectual Cat – Antonello da Messina

 Antonello da Messina (ca. 1430–1479), an Italian artist, painted St. Jerome (ca. 347–420) working in his studio in solitude.
 Jerome of Stridon is an ideal model of the learned humanist.
 The book he is reading represents knowledge.
-The also artist introduced numerous animals as if to invite us to look at the painting and to discover its every secret.
+The artist also introduced numerous animals as if to invite us to look at the painting and to discover its every secret.
 For example, two elegant birds sit on the step of the doorway.
-The peacock generally symbolizes immortality, while the partridge can mean either truth or deceit.
+The peacock generally symbolizes immortality, while the partridge can mean either the truth or deceit.

 As we move deeper into the room, we notice a lion, padding towards the saint.
 It refers to the story of St. Jerome pulling a thorn out of a lion’s paw.
 In gratitude, the lion followed the priest around for the rest of his life, like a pet.
 But can you spot the cat?

 The cat is sitting at the far left-hand side of the platform.
 Enjoying the shafts of sunlight, it might be asleep or possibly lost in contemplation.
 Initially, the painter had not planned to include the cat in this painting.
 He added it at a later time, using less saturated colors.
 As a result, over time the cat has become less pronounced.
-Still, da Messina shows the alliance between intellectuals and cats, which becomes more significant from the beginnings of the Renaissance onward.
+Still, Da Messina shows the alliance between intellectuals and cats, which becomes more significant from the beginnings of the Renaissance onward.